monsoonmaelstrom/book2/book2.md

 There’s just nothing.

 I’m not sure how long I’ve been here.
 I have no idea if time is moving very slowly, or very quickly.
 I haven’t been hungry, thirsty, or tired since I’ve been here.
 I’m honestly not even totally sure if I’m corporeal or if I’m just an idea trapped in my own head.
-I keep trying to feel my body, and I think for brief moments, I do.
+I keep trying to feel my body and I think, for brief moments, I do.
 But then the idea of it collapses like a sandcastle that’s too close to the water, and I’m not sure if I’ve imagined it or not.

 I’m going to go crazy if I can’t find a way out of here.
 If Liam can’t find a way to get me out.
 Because I really think he’s the only one that might be able to.
 I have no idea how Alex or Davy could even find me.
 It’s only the connection Liam has to me that might allow him to do it, and that’s assuming it’s still intact outside of this place.